 - Replace loose, missing or rusted fasteners with the appropriate stainless steel fasteners equivalent.

 - Fill wood cracks with wood filler and sand the surface.

 - Use sandpaper to smooth down splinters or rough spots in any wooden equipment, wipe dust away with a damp cloth, and apply a wood sealant to prevent future splintering.

 - Clean metal and plastic with soap and water.

-If any equipment seems loose, broken or in need of repair, mark it off-limits immediately and remove or repair hazardous equipment as soon as possible so kids can get back to playing.
+If any playground equipment seems loose, broken or in need of repair, mark it off-limits immediately and remove or repair hazardous equipment as soon as possible so kids can get back to playing.
 If you need assistance, consult a maintenance professional or contact the manufacturer of the playground equipment.

 Some repairs may be an easy fix, while others might require professional help.
 Sometimes it’s necessary to replace equipment.
-Regardless of who repairs or installs equipment, always make sure the equipment is repaired correctly and replacement parts are made of high-quality materials.
+Regardless of who repairs or installs equipment, always make sure the playground equipment is repaired correctly and replacement parts are made of high-quality materials.
 Is your playground at a school?
 If so, take advantage of summer break or holidays when the playground is empty to make repairs or replace equipment.